 Fishing in this section of the mighty Zambezi is one of nature’s gifts to mankind, even if you are not a fisherman.
-The abundance of wildlife, bird-life and riverine flora along with the absence of human beings makes it an absolute pleasure.
-Simply drifting down river with or without a rod in the water, observing all that goes on around you, both on the banks and in the water creates memories of special times that will not be easily forgotten.
+The abundance of wildlife, birdlife and riverine flora along with the absence of human beings makes it an absolute pleasure.

-Both the camp and lodge operate on a catch and release basis for tiger fish.
-Another very pleasurable pastime is fishing for the delectable bream in the wetlands and islands that are in abundance all year round.
+Both the Lodge and Camp operate on a catch and release basis for tiger fish.